 Learn how to draw a great looking Jester with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Jester drawing.

 Are you drawing a medieval scene, complete with castles inhabited by kings and queens, and knights who slay dragons in order to rescue beautiful princesses?
 If so, don't forget the court jester!
 This cartoon jester drawing guide can show you how.

 Jesters, also called fools or harlequins, are comic entertainers.
 Jesters have performed before royal courts since the days of ancient Egypt and in places as diverse as South America and Asia.